Cee1414/AI-Tools/README.md

-of the average and are prompted to consider what assumptions led to those results, and how a recommendation system may become biased against certain demographics of people
+of the average and are prompted to consider what assumptions led to those results, and how a recommendation system may become biased against certain demographics of people.

 ## Project Directory Navigation
 Navigate to the project directory: